ivotron/popper2-paper/paper.md

 One of the main reasons behind _workflow decay_ is the difficulty in reproducing the environment where a workflow is developed and originally executed [@meng2017facilitating].
 Virtual machines (VM's) can be used to address this problem, as its isolation guarantees make it suitable for running steps or the entirety of a workflow inside a separate VM [@howe2012virtual; @virtandnestedvirt2012].
-A VM is typically associated with large resource utilization (e.g. long start times and high memory usage), making OS-level virtualization technologies a better-suited tool for reproducing computational environments with less overheads [@barik2016performance; @sharma2016containers].
+A VM is typically associated with large resource utilization (e.g. long start times and high memory usage), making OS-level virtualization technologies a better-suited tool for reproducing computational environments with fewer overheads [@barik2016performance; @sharma2016containers].
 Although software (Linux) containers are a relatively old technology [@menage_adding_2007], it was not until recently, with the rise of Docker, that they entered mainstream territory [@bernstein_containers_2014].
 From this point on, container technology has transformed the way applications get deployed in shared infrastructures, with 25% of companies using this form of software deployment [@datadog_surprising_2018], and a market size projected to be close to 5B by 2023 [@marketsandmarkets_application_2018].